Get Involved!

 Advisor: Mrs. Erickson

 Masterminds is a quiz-bowl competition for high school students.
-This club is open to students interested in competing “Jeopardy-style” in academic trivia-based matches.
-Members of the team are selected and spend time practicing and preparing for matches at area schools.
+Masterminds is open to all students interested in competing “Jeopardy-style” in academic trivia-based matches.
+Members of the team are selected and spend time practicing and preparing for matches and competitions with area high schools.

 Advisor: Ms. Litynski

-This club is open to all high school students who are interested in mathematics.
+This club is open to all students in geometry or higher who are interested in mathematics.
 We have monthly math contests and plan math-related activities.
-Emphasis is on having fun while working on math problems, building puzzles, and discussing math in the world.
+Emphasis is on having fun while working math on problems.

 New York State Mathematics Honor Society

-Students are selected in their Sophomore year after completing three semesters of math in the high school.
-Eligibility requires a math average of 85 in all semesters of high school math and an average of 80 in all semesters of high school science.
-Students must exhibit exemplary character, leadership and service.
+Students are selected in their 10th grade year after completing three semesters of math at the high school.
+Eligibility requires a math average of 85 or higher in all semesters of high school math.
+Students must also exemplify exemplary character, leadership, and service.

 New York State Science Honor Society